-In the District School Board of Niagara, we believe that all students can learn and our mission is to enable every student to learn effectively, to reduce achievement gaps and to improve learning outcomes for all, regardless of race, class, gender, ethnicity, disability, sexual orientation and other historical forms of marginalization1.
+In the District School Board of Niagara (DSBN), we believe that all students can learn and our mission is to enable every student to learn effectively, to reduce achievement gaps and to improve learning outcomes for all, regardless of race, class, gender, gender identity and gender expression, ethnicity, disability, sexual orientation and other forms of discrimination1.

-The Board upholds the principles of respect for human rights and fundamental freedoms enshrined in the Canadian Charter of Rights and Freedoms, the Constitution Act, 1982 and confirmed in the Ontario Human Rights Code (the “Code”).
-The Board and its staff are also committed to the elimination of all types of discrimination as outlined in Ontario’s Equity and Inclusive Education Strategy (the “Strategy”) and the Ontario Ministry of Education (the “Ministry”) Policy/Program Memorandum No. 119.
-The Board recognizes that equity of opportunity and equity of access to the full range of programs, the delivery of services, and resources are critical to the achievement of successful educational and social outcomes for those served by the school system as well as those who serve the system.
+The DSBN upholds the principles of respect for human rights and fundamental freedoms enshrined in the Canadian Charter of Rights and Freedoms, the Constitution Act, 1982 and confirmed in the Ontario Human Rights Code (the OHRC).
+The DSBN and its staff are also committed to the elimination of all types of discrimination as outlined in Ontario’s Equity and Inclusive Education Strategy, 2014 (the Strategy) and the Ontario Ministry of Education (the Ministry) Policy/Program Memorandum No. 119.
+The DSBN recognizes that equity of opportunity and equity of access to the full range of programs, the delivery of services, and resources are critical to the achievement of successful educational and social outcomes for those served by the school system as well as those who serve the system.

-The Board is therefore committed to an equitable education system that upholds and reflects the principles of fair and inclusive education and employment which should permeate all policies, programs, practices, and operations.
+The DSBN is therefore committed to an equitable education system that upholds and reflects the principles of fair and inclusive education and employment which should permeate all policies, programs, practices, and operations.

-Equity and Inclusive Education in Ontario Schools: Guidelines for Policy Development and Implementation, Ontario’s Equity and Inclusive Education Strategy and Policy/Program Memorandum No. 119 (2009) “Developing and Implementing Equity and Inclusive Education Policies in Ontario Schools” identify eight areas of focus for implementing equity and inclusive education.
+Equity and Inclusive Education in Ontario Schools: Guidelines for Policy Development and Implementation (2014), Ontario’s Equity and Inclusive Education Strategy (2014) and Policy/Program Memorandum No. 119 (2013) “Developing and Implementing Equity and Inclusive Education Policies in Ontario Schools” identify eight areas of focus for implementing equity and inclusive education.

-Each area of focus will be introduced and anchored by a preamble and a policy statement which will serve to guide the actions of the Board and its schools, in honouring its commitments to equity and inclusive education policy development, implementation, monitoring and reporting.
+The following areas of focus will serve to guide the actions of the DSBN and its schools, in honouring its commitments to equity and inclusive education policy development, implementation, monitoring and reporting:

-The Board will ensure that its policy review cycle will result in the alignment and integration of the requirements of the Code, Policy/Program No. 119 and the Strategy into all Board policies, programs, procedures, and practices.
-Respect for the diverse perspectives of the entire school and community will be reflected in all areas of the teaching, learning and administrative culture.
+Through cyclical policy reviews, the DSBN will embed the principles of equity and inclusive education, the requirements of the OHRC, Policy/Program No. 119 and the Strategy into all DSBN policies, programs, procedures, and practices.
+Equity and inclusive education is an integral part of DSBN’s operations and will be reflected in all areas of the teaching, learning and administrative culture.
 Every effort will be made to identify and remove discriminatory biases and systemic barriers that may limit access to, and opportunity for, effective student engagement and achievement.
 The goal is to ensure that school and work environments are inclusive and welcoming and reflect the makeup of their diverse communities.It is the Policy of the Board to:

 Serve staff, students, and families in diverse communities by incorporating the principles of equity and inclusive education into all aspects of its operations, structures, policies, programs, procedures, guidelines, and practices, consistent with the principles of the Code.